 Following breakfast, board our private jet and fly to Washington, D.C.
 Upon arrival, you may connect with your commercial flight home, or, if you wish, we will provide complimentary accommodations at the Hyatt Dulles Airport Hotel for the night.
 For the December and January/February departures which end in Orlando, complimentary accommodations will be provided at the Hyatt Regency Orlando International Airport Hotel for one night.
 (B, L)

 A world-class team of experts will accompany each expedition to share their knowledge and insights with you and bring each destination to life.
 The expert featured below will be part of the expedition team on the date noted.

-Wade will join the following departure:
+Donald will join the following departure: